-Gastropexy is a surgical procedure by which the stomach is safely and securely anchored to the abdominal cavity.
-It prevents the stomach from flipping or twisting, effectively reducing or eliminating the risk of the life-threatening condition known as Gastric Dilatation and Volvulus (GDV).
-Laparoscopic-Assisted Gastropexy is a minimally invasive form of gastropexy that decreases the risk of GDV to less than 1%.
+Gastropexy is a surgical procedure that prevents the stomach from flipping or twisting, effectively reducing or eliminating the risk of the life-threatening condition known as Gastric Dilatation and Volvulus (GDV).
+During a gastropexy surgery, the stomach is safely and securely anchored to the abdominal cavity.
+Laparoscopic-Assisted Gastropexy is a minimally invasive surgery that uses specific techniques and instruments to decrease the risk (or recurrence) of GDV to less than 1%.

-GDV usually occurs after ingesting a large meal.
-The accumulation of gas, food and foam result in distention (expansion) of the stomach.
-In some instances the enlarged fluid-filled stomach will flip or twist on itself.
-Without release, the building gas continues to expand the stomach causing immense pain, increased heart rate and decreased blood flow to the surrounding tissues.
-Without emergency intervention, all dogs will succumb from shock and organ failure.
-Even with advanced and prompt surgical intervention, nearly 50% will die due to complications.
+GDV often occurs after ingesting a large meal.
+The accumulation of gas, food, and foam result in distention (expansion) of the stomach.
+In some instances, the enlarged fluid-filled stomach will flip or twist on itself.
+The building gas continues to expand the stomach, which if not released will cause immense pain, increased heart rate, and decreased blood flow to the surrounding tissues.
+Without emergency intervention, all dogs will sadly succumb to shock and organ failure.
+Even with advanced and prompt surgical intervention, nearly half of dogs with GDV will die due to complications.

 How is Laparoscopic-Assisted Gastropexy performed?

 The procedure is performed on an outpatient basis.
-A small, 1 cm incision is made over the abdomen near the umbilicus.
-A small camera is introduced to visualize the structures of the abdomen, primarily the stomach.
-Another small incision is made over the region of the stomach.
-Laparoscopic Babcocks (surgical instruments) are used to grasp the stomach and move it into a position where it can be permanently secured to the abdominal wall ensuring it will no longer flip or twist.
+First, a small (1 cm) incision is made over the abdomen near the umbilicus.
+Then, a very small camera is inserted into the incision to visualize the structures of the abdomen, primarily the stomach.
+A second small incision is made over the region of the stomach.
+Laparoscopic Babcocks (surgical instruments) are used to safely and securely grasp the stomach and move it into a position where it can be permanently secured to the abdominal wall ensuring it will no longer flip or twist.

-The benefits of Laparoscopic procedures are decreased anesthetic time, decreased surgery time, improved surgical technique, decreased pain, and increased recovery time.
-Laparoscopic-Assisted Gastropexy can be performed individually or at the same time as other procedures such as Laparoscopic Ovariectomy or Castration.
+Yes.
+Laparoscopic procedures offer the benefits of decreased anesthetic time, decreased surgery time, improved surgical technique, decreased pain, and decreased recovery time.
+Laparoscopic-Assisted Gastropexy can also be performed at the same time as other laparoscopic procedures, such as Laparoscopic Ovariectomy or Castration.